danja/transmissions/README.md

 Documentation will be lagging behind code, be incomplete and out of date.

-**2024-03-14** : making progress - the code is now in a state where it can be used to build simple data processing pipelines.
+**2024-03-24** : a couple of simple data processing pipelines working and wired up as Jasmine e2e tests in place; started to develop actually useful pipelines for [foaf-archive](https://github.com/danja/foaf-archive) project

 ## Motivation